Is Birth Order Personality A Thing?

 The truth is there are good and not-so-good features for each level of birth order.
 Where first-born children are natural-born leaders, they may not do so well taking a back seat.
 Where middle children may be ambitious and self-sacrificing, their desire to achieve more means that they are more likely to experience failures in life.
 Where the youngest is motivated and sociable, they can also be irresponsible and frivolous.
 Where the only child is a perfectionist and successful, they are also more dependent and self-centered.

 This doesn't mean that other skills can't be learned.
 It doesn't mean that the dependence you may have by being an only child can't be turned into a strong level of independence.
 It does mean that you can and should work on these skills to help yourself become more well-rounded and prepared for what is going to come at you throughout your life.
-It may take a little more work because you didn't learn those skills as a child, but you absolutely can learn them.
+It may take a little more work because you did not more automatically have those skills as a child, but you absolutely can learn them.
 If you're struggling to relate with siblings, help your children get along, or understand complex family dynamics, consider reaching out to an online therapist for guidance and support.

 Seeking to improve your mental health?